UPDATE: WE DID IT!

 CLAW wanted to make sure we do all we can to reduce our risk against catastrophic fire.

-In 2013, we created "no smoking" lawn signs, banners and bumper stickers for our citizenry.
+In 2013, we created "no smoking" lawn signs, banners and bumper stickers.
 The popularity and effectiveness of our signage helped update LA City's no smoking signs for "very high fire hazard severity zones" with a council action in 2015.

-• ACCESSIBLE SECURITY GATES If you have a gated property, make sure your local fire station has access to the key or combination.
-In the event that you are away when a fire occurs in your neighborhood, this will help the fire department easily access your property in order to save your home.
+• KEEP SECURITY GATES ACCESSIBLE If you have a gated property, make sure your local fire station has access to the key or combination.
+In the event that you are away when a fire occurs in your neighborhood, this will help the fire department access your property and save your home.

-• SWIMMING POOLS If you have a pool, consider purchasing a pool pump and a generator to keep nearby.
+• UTILIZE YOUR SWIMMING POOL If you have a pool, consider purchasing a pool pump and a generator to keep nearby.
 Post a sign to alert the fire department that you have a pool and include how many gallons of water your pool holds.
 This could be the difference between losing your home and saving it.

-• PARKING ENFORCEMENT may be your first line of defense against fires in the hills.
-The fire department notes that they cannot guarantee to even reach many hillside and canyon streets because of sub-standard roadway widths and illegally parked vehicles.
+• RESPECT PARKING ENFORCEMENT Parking may be your first line of defense against fires in the hills.
+The fire department notes that they cannot guarantee their ability to reach many hillside and canyon streets because of sub-standard roadway widths and illegally parked vehicles.
 Report parking scofflaws in high fire zone to parking enforcement immediately.
 LA CITY PARKING ENFORCEMENT 213-485-4184.